 "The Libyan naval vessel continued to circle our vessel threateningly and even fired two shots," it said.
 "These unfortunate incidents occurred in international waters with manifest and total disrespect by the Libyan authorities ?for the rule of international order."

-While negotiations with Jathran have failed, they worked elsewhere: Output at Libya's El-Sharara oilfield rose more on Tuesday to over two thirds of full capacity and a pipeline shipping condensate - very light crude - to a western port reopened, marking progress in government efforts to rebuild vital exports.
+While negotiations with Jathran have failed, they worked elsewhere: Output at the southern government-controlled El Sharara oilfield rose more on Tuesday to over two-thirds of full capacity and a pipeline shipping condensate - very light crude - to a western port reopened.

-Talks ended a protest by tribesmen at El Sharara over the weekend with production there climbing to 277,000 bpd on Tuesday and expected to reach full capacity of 340,000 bpd by Wednesday.
+Talks had ended a protest by tribesmen at El Sharara with production there climbing to 277,000 bpd on Tuesday and expected to reach full capacity of 340,000 bpd by Wednesday.
 Libya's output was over 1 million bpd in July before the strikes started.

-"I think if we keep up at this level we will reach capacity by tomorrow," the spokesman, Mohamed al-Harari, said.
+"I think if we keep up at this level we will reach capacity by tomorrow," NOC spokesman, Mohamed al-Harari, said.